 The diversity of the participants in this course is a valuable source of ideas, problem solving strategies, and engineering creativity.
 If you feel that your contribution is not being valued for any reason, please speak with me privately.
 If you wish to communicate anonymously, you may do so in writing.
 We are all members of an academic community where it is our shared responsibility to cultivate a climate where all students/individuals are valued and where both they and their ideas are treated with respect.
 Developing and maintaining that climate is part of the expectations for this course.
 If you have made it this far paying attention, thank you.
-Email me before the second week of class, using the correct subject line format with your name in the subject line to receive 1 extra credit point.
+Email me a cute of funny picture of your favorite animal before the third week of class, using the correct subject line format with your name in the subject line to receive 1 extra credit point.